Jupitr/Jupitr/README.md

 npm install
 ```

+### Usage

-Once your MongoDB server is running, you can seed the database with generated user profiles with either of the following commands:
+Once your MongoDB server is running, you can seed the database with randomly generated user profiles with either of the following commands:

 ```
-node db/seed-db.js [profile records to create]
+node db/seed-db.js [number of profiles to create]
 ```
 ```
 grunt seeddb // creates 50 profile records with each call